LadyNamedLaura/FileList/README.txt

 **** DESCRIPTION ****
 This extension implements a new tag, <filelist>, which generates a list of all images or other media that were uploaded to the page.
-Also, the tag adds an input field to add a new file.
+Also, the tag adds an input field to add a new file if the user is alowed to upload.

 **** INSTALLATION ****
 - copy FileList/ to extensions folder